JanssenProject/home/development.md

 ## Installing Janssen server:

-These 2 commands needed to install Janssen.
-During installation setup will prompt some questions and it's needed to accept license.
+Janssen installation involves running two commands.
+During installation setup will prompt some questions and you'll also need to accept license.
 During the process, among other inputs, the setup will ask you to name your Janssen server.
 You can name it anyting but make note of it as we will need that name in future.
 For now, we will assume that server is named *demoexample.jans.io*.

+First command to run is as below.
+It'll download required installation script.

 `wget https://raw.githubusercontent.com/JanssenProject/jans-setup/master/install.py`

+Once you have the script, you can start installation.
+You can either start installation with or without test data loading along with it.
+Test data load will help you to run unit tests when you are writing code.
+You can also choose to load it later when needed.

-Now, you can start installation with test data load using command below:
+To install with test data load:

 `sudo python3 install.py –args="-t"`

-In case you want installation only and want to load test data at a later point in time, then you can use commands below:

-Installation:
+To install without test data load:

 `sudo python3 install.py`

-Load test data:
+Load test data separately from installation process:

 ```
 cd /opt/jans/jans-setup/